 In this article, we will be looking at the laws of security.
-Laws are made to serve as a guide, there is a saying that “when there is no law, there is no sin”.
+Laws are made to serve as a guide, there is a saying that “when is no law, there is no sin”.

 There are laws, ethics and code of conduct guiding every profession; one could say that we won’t have professionals if they weren’t laid down rules or law guiding the way they carry out their jobs.

 Sheriff Deputies Securities Limited continues to be the preferred guarding service provider in Nigeria because we have kept to these laws.